 Tell West Australian Premier Barnett that a White Shark Cull is not the Solution- educate and change human behavior- indiscriminate use of drum lines are not the answer.
-Our San Francisco Shark March from the Ferry Terminal to the Australian Consulate supports our WA Aliies to stop the shark cull.
+The WA fisheries manager are catching Tiger Sharks, over 75% less than the targeted 3 meters, and violating conditions of the permit.
+Conservationsists across Australia adn around the globe are protesting this unscientific and indiscriminate killing fo sharks.
+Our San Francisco Shark March from the Ferry Terminal to the Australian Consulate supports our WA Allies to stop the shark cull.
 A determined group of shark advocates reached thousands to Take Action For Sharks!
 Check out the video.
 Please Support our work so we can fight for sharks.

 Semporna Shark Sanctuary Protecting Critical Marine Habitat and Sharks in Malaysia

 Shark fin soup has no nutritional value.
 It has been linked to mercury poisoning, Alzheimer’s like symptoms disease and other degenerative brain diseases.